Pedro-UwU/POP3/protocol.md

 - Arguments can be upper and lowercase
 - All responses begin with "OwO ", in case of success or "UwU ", in case of an error
 - Authentication is required.
 Who sets up the monitoring server is responsible for setting up at least one user.
 Without authentication only `LOGIN` and `QUIT` commands are available.
-- Multiline response have the number of lines that the response have in the first line right after the success indicator.
+- Multiline response end with a empty line.
 ## Commands
 - QUIT
 	- Closes the connection.